conrad96/conrad96/README.md

 # 👋 Hi there, I'm Conrad Mugisha!

 ### About Me
-I'm a Backend Engineer at Signalytic, where we focus on building digital health infrastructure for remote health facilities.

 I specialize in backend engineering, with a strong focus on:
 - **Microservice Architecture**